 Environmental.
 Contractor shall comply with environmental laws, rules and regulations applicable to its operations, including, those relating to certifies compliance with the requirements of the Electronic Waste Recycling Act of 2003, Chapter 8.5, Part 3 of Division 30, commencing with Section 42460 of the Public Resources Code, relating to hazardous and solid waste.

 Other Laws.
-Contractor shall comply with any and all other State and Federal laws, rules and regulations applicable to this Agreement and/or the operation of the Exchange and Contractor’s provision of Services under this Agreement.
+Contractor shall comply with any and all other State and Federal laws, rules and regulations applicable to this Agreement, operation of the Exchange and Contractor’s provision of Services under this Agreement.

 1.15 Contractor’s Representations and Warranties